 If you’re a non-EEA national, you’ll normally need a work permit.
 For more information please go to www.gov.uk/browse/visas-immigration/work-visas

-Do any posts have minimum age requirements?
+Do you have minimum age requirements?

 Yes.
 For some jobs, such as providing personal care, or being left in charge of an establishment on your own, you need to be over a certain minimum age.
 If this is the case, we’ll always advertise the minimum age requirement for the job.